BCDevOps/openshift-wiki/docs/OCP/RequestGitHubUserAccess.md

 ## Access Request

-If the pre-requisites are complete, the product owner should make a request by creating an issue at [DevOps Request Repo](https://github.com/bcgov/devops-request-records).
+If the pre-requisites are complete, the product owner should make a request by creating an issue in the [DevOps Request Repo](https://github.com/bcgov/devops-request-records).
 ***New users may not request access for themselves.***

 The request should include: